isabelcrant/isabelcrant/README.md

 My website: <a href="https://isabelcrant.me">isabelcrant.me</a> 🌐
 LinkedIn: <a href="https://www.linkedin.com/in/isabelcrant/">isabelcrant</a> 💼

 I am a musician with a strong background in classical voice (you can often catch me singing in local choirs).
-Also big into tennis, cycling, running, hiking, film, literature, poetry...
-You get it!
-See my fun other things:
+Also big into tennis, cycling, running, hiking, film, literature, poetry, etc. See my fun other things:

 Substack: <a href="https://isabelcrant.substack.com">crantrants</a> ✍️
 X: <a href="https://x.com/isabelcrant">isabelcrant</a> 🐦